nick-montimurro/nick-montimurro/README.md

 # Nick Montimurro
 AI Engineer and developer of a neural mapping app and gamified language learning apps.
 Based in CT.
-My current tech stack of AI agents and my tutoring session scheduling page can all be accessed below.
+Links to my work and current tech stack of AI agents can be accessed below.

 ---